CHAINSOFTPK/GNF-selling-plateform-/presale-dapp/README.md

 # GNF Token Presale Platform

 This project is a decentralized application (dApp) for conducting a GNF token presale.
-It allows users to connect their wallets, buy tokens using USDT or USDC, and track their referrals.
+It allows users to connect their wallets, buy tokens using USDT or BUSD, and track their referrals.

 ## Features

 - **Connect Wallet**: Users can connect their Ethereum wallet using the Rainbow package.
-- **Buy Tokens**: Users can purchase GNF tokens by entering the desired amount of USDT or USDC.
+- **Buy Tokens**: Users can purchase GNF tokens by entering the desired amount of USDT or BUSD.
 - **Referral Dashboard**: Users can view their referral URL and track referrals using MongoDB.
 - **Transaction Verification**: The application verifies transactions on the Ethereum blockchain.